-Mozart was a famous Austrian composer.
-He composed over 600 pieces of music, 22 of which were operas.
-He was a real music whiz kid.
-Even as a child he could play many musical instruments.
-He started composing when he was five years old.
-When he was six, he started giving concerts.
-Soon he became very famous and travelled a lot.
-He played to kings and queens.
-Mozart died very young.
-Nobody knows where he was buried.
-Leonardo da Vinci was a famous Italian painter.
-He lived in the 15th and 16th centuries in Italy.
+Woligang Amadeus Mozart was a famous Austrian composer.
+He composed over 600 pieces of music, 22 of which were openas.
+He was a real music whis kid.
+Even es a child he could play many musical instruments.
+He started composing when he was five an engineer, an architect and even a musicien.
+He designed the bicycle, the helicopter and many things we use today.
+Leonardo da Vinci was a vegatarian, and in his famous painting The Last Supper there is no meet.